kt1928/Preconstruction-Personnel-Fee-Estimator/README.md

 ## Setup
 ## How to use the program

-Once the program is running it will prompt the user to specify how many phases this project be made up of and how long each phase is in weeks.
+Once the program is running, it will prompt the user to specify how many phases this project will be made up of and how long each phase is in weeks.

-Then the program will ask the user to imput the personnel's job title, wage per hour, and effort precentage.
+The program will then ask the user to input the personnel's job title, wage per hour, and effort percentage.

+After each personnel is added, the program will continue to ask if the user is done.
+If the user can either input 'done' to move on to the subsequent phase or press return to continuing entering more inputs